 Tahu pulled up, looking for his next target.
 As he moved into position, he caught sight of Lewa and Pohatu making their own attack runs.
 As Rahkshi swarmed around weak sections of wall, the ground beneath them exploded into stone spikes, sending Rahkshi flying.
 Pohatu's doing, of course.
 Lewa swooped by, creating an incredible gale.
 The Rahkshi were sent flying out into the ocean.
 Tahu took advantage of the chaos to take a pass at the downed Rahkshi, destroying four with his Skyblasters.

-Lewa flipped his craft out of the way before the attack could come.
+Lewa rolled his craft out of the way before the attack could come.
 Pohatu pulled back on the handle as hard as he could with only one arm.
-The next thing Pohatu knew, his craft was being rocked and swayed.
-His joints burned and ached as lightning coursed through the Rockoh - and him.
-His muscles ached, but Pohatu forced himself to roll right and dive, trying to evade the attacks.
+A blast of lightning struck where Lewa had been seconds ago - but Pohatu was caught in the middle of it.
+Pohatu forced himself to roll right and dive, trying to evade the blast.

-Lewa saw Pohatu was in trouble.
-Quickly, he bracketed the Silver Rahkshi that was blasting Pohatu with lightning.
+Quickly, Lewa bracketed the Silver Rahkshi that was blasting Pohatu with lightning.
 Lewa fired.
 The silver Rahkshi was engulfed by light - and then, was gone.

 Lewa turned back to check on Pohatu.
 Smoke was billowing out of the Rockoh.